kingoomieiii/frame-transformer/README.md

 FrameDecoder - this module is a decoder for individual frames of a spectrogram.
 It consists of a ResBlock module and a nn.Upsample module if needed.

 FramePrimerEncoder - this module is a variation of the primer encoder architecture.
-It first bottlenecks the input to a single channel; from here, it is a standard primer encoder with relative positional encoding and residual attention connection.
+It first bottlenecks the input to a single channel; from here, it is a standard primer encoder with relative positional encoding.

 FramePrimerDecoder - this module is a variation of the primer decoder architecture.
-It first bottlenecks the input to a single channel; from here, it is a standard primer decoder with relative positional encoding and residual attention connection.
+It first bottlenecks the input to a single channel; from here, it is a standard primer decoder with relative positional encoding.
 The memory for this decoder is the skip connection in the u-net, which allows for each frame to query for global information from the skip connections.

 Right now I'm mainly only focusing on train-pre.py and train.py. train-gan.py works, but it seems it will require quite a bit of training.
 I will likely modify this script to be for vocal removing rather than pretraining.